tts-community/moonsharp-tts-debug/README.md

 /execute print(debug.traceback())
 ```

-If you see white text printed, your not sandboxed.
+If you see white text printed, you're not sandboxed.
 If you get an error (red text) then you're still running the original MoonSharp TTS interpreter.

 # Debugging